ABOUT CAMP CUBBER

 Registration fee includes a camp t-shirt and camp backpack (backpack issued on first day of attendance)

 Just about everything!
-Field trips, activities, and afternoon snack are all included.
+Field trips, activities, afternoon snack, and even cheese pizza lunch on Fridays are all included.

 Daily On Site Activities:

-Varies by age group but include: Art, Music, STEM (Science, Technology, Engineering, Mathematics), Life Skills, Sports & Recreation, Arcade, Creative Writing & Reading, Music & Drama, and more.
+Varies by age group but include: Art, Music, Science, Game Room, Sports & Recreation, Creative Writing & Reading, Music / Drama, and more.

 Special On Site Activities and